Syncing audio to video of a grabbed video

 Debut video capture software displays the number of dropped frames at the end of the recording.

-Audio offset caused by lost frames occurs stepwise, so that the sound abruptly in shifts at faulty points of the video and gets a significant delay.
+Audio offset caused by lost frames occurs stepwise, so that the sound abruptly shifts at faulty points of the video streabs and gets a significant delay.

-Audio delay vs running time in a grapped VHS video (frame rate not 25 fps and dropped frames starting from 0:50)
+Audio delay vs running time of a grapped VHS video (frame rate not 25 fps and dropped frames starting from 0:50)

 In the figgure you can see the real audio delay of a fairy tale I had digitized from VHS.
 Until the 50th minute there is a steadily increasing offset, which arises solely because the tape is not exactly running at 25 frames per second.
 The frame rate differs only 0.026%.
 But that's enough, so that from about the 10th Minutes you will note that the audio track lags behind the picture.
 We will notice a shift of greater 100 ms. At 50 minutes, the offset has been increased to 800 ms. That is almost one second.